miyukiproject/yukigo/packages/yukigo/README.md

 parse: (code: string) => AST;
 ```

-The package `yukigo-core` has all the current supported AST nodes.
+The package `yukigo-ast` has all the current supported AST nodes.
 For the grammar, you can use a tool like Jison or Nearley.

 Here's a [tutorial](https://miyukiproject.github.io/yukigo/guides/making-a-parser.html) for implementing a small custom language.